akaihola/darker/README.rst

 are read from the project's ``pyproject.toml`` file in the repository root. isort_ also looks for a few other places for configuration.

+Darker does honor exclusion options in Black configuration files when recursing directories, but the exclusions are only applied to Black reformatting.
+Isort and linters are still run on excluded files.
+Also, individual files explicitly listed on the command line are still reformatted even if they match exclusion patterns.

 For more details, see:

 - `Black documentation about pyproject.toml`_